20 Family-Friendly Vacation Spots Kids Love (2026)

 Quick Answer

-- 🎢 Theme parks lead for ages 4-12: Orlando and Anaheim dominate, with Universal's new Epic Universe park adding another reason to visit in 2026
+- 🎢 Theme parks lead ages 4–12: two Florida and California parks dominate, with Universal's new Epic Universe park as the 2026 wildcard

 - 🏖️ Beach picks for all ages: Myrtle Beach ($1,800–$2,500/week) and Outer Banks offer free sand and gentle waves — Maui and Cancun deliver bucket-list snorkeling